Mingkai14/ReadtheDocsTest/Docs/Predict_ddg.rst

     Description of attributes for each column in the table file:
     <div style="margin-left: 40px;">
     <p></p>
-    a. <span class="keyword-highlight">Name</span>: Use a single name to label a predicted protein; the name should consist of fewer than 8 alphanumeric characters, with both uppercase and lowercase letters allowed; different rows of data can use the same protein name, but each protein name can only correspond to one <span class="keyword-highlight">PDB_File_Path  </span>.
+    a. <span class="keyword-highlight">Name</span>: Use a single name to label a predicted protein; the name should consist of fewer than 8 alphanumeric characters, with both uppercase and lowercase letters allowed; different rows of data can use the same protein name, but each protein name can only correspond to one <span class="keyword-highlight">PDB_File_Path</span>.
     <p></p>
-    b. <span class="keyword-highlight">PDB_File_Path</span>: For the predicted protein, the corresponding PDB file path.
-PDB files are protein structure files.
-There are currently various ways to access PDB files, such as through <a href="https://www.rcsb.org/">the RCSB database</a>.
-In path <span class="keyword-highlight">DDGWizard/src/pdbs</span>, we have also prepared PDB files for testing, corresponding to <span class="keyword-highlight">sample_pred.xls</span>.
+    b. <span class="keyword-highlight">PDB_File_Path</span>: For the predicted protein, the corresponding <span class="keyword-highlight">PDB</span> file path. <span class="keyword-highlight">PDB</span> files are protein structure files.
+There are currently various ways to access <span class="keyword-highlight">PDB</span> files, such as through <a href="https://www.rcsb.org/">the RCSB database</a>.
+In path <span class="keyword-highlight">DDGWizard/src/pdbs</span>, we have also prepared <span class="keyword-highlight">PDB</span> files for testing, corresponding to <span class="keyword-highlight">sample_pred.xls</span>.
     <p></p>
     c. <span class="keyword-highlight">Variation</span>: Specify the specific mutation for which you want to predict ΔΔG, including the mutation site information and amino acid substitution details.
     <p></p>